 Do you struggle to clearly define your priorities in life?

-However, taking care of your priorities is crucial to avoid burnout or getting overwhelmed.
+However, taking care of your priorities is crucial to avoid burnout, getting overwhelmed or missing important milestones in your life.

 Sometimes it can be difficult to determine what should be at the top of our priorities list.
 The world wants you to buy different things and people want you to do different things.
 You end up with a lot of competing demands on your time and energy, which makes it difficult for you to figure out how best to spend your time and energy.

-This guide will help you define what your priorities in life are.
+This guide will help you define what your top priorities in life should be.

 You might also like: